loops-wg/gen-info/draft-welzl-loops-gen-info.md

   transmitted by the LOOPS ingress (i.e., retransmissions re-use the PSN)
 - an “ACK desirable” flag (one bit, usually set for a certain percentage of the data packets only)
+- an optional blob, to be echoed by the egress
 - anything that the FEC scheme needs.

 The first four together (say, 3+24+4+1) might even fit into 32 bits,